How to Sign a Sympathy Card

 • “____________, it’s been way too long.
 I can’t believe that it took something like this to prompt me to reach out to you.
 I am so, so sorry about ___________.
 If there is anything at all that I can do for you and your family, please let me know.
 Keep in mind that I am just a phone call away if you need anything…in fact, I’m sure there is something I could do for you right now.
 Name it and I’ll be there.
 Here is my number/email address:_____________.”

 • “I can’t believe that I’m sitting here writing this to you.
 How could it possibly be that _______ is gone?
-He/she was so full of life, it just seems impossible.
+He/she was so full of life, that it just seemed impossible.
 I can’t even begin to imagine what you must be going through right now, and I’ve been wracking my brain trying to make sense of it all.
 But deep down I know that we just have to trust in God and lean not on our own understanding.

 • “Hi, _________.
 I just heard about __________.
 I’m in utter shock and really don’t know where to begin.
-I am so very sorry that you are having to deal with this right now. _________ was such a wonderful person; I have so many memories and stories to share with you the next time I see you.
+I am so very sorry that you are having to deal with this right now. _________ was such an amazing person; I have so many memories and stories to share with you the next time I see you.
 Please just let me know when you would like to get together to do that.
 In the meantime, I would like to share just one special memory I have of ________.”

 And speaking of memories….

-Tip #2: Share a Memory or Story You Have of the Deceased
+Step 2.
+Share a Memory or Story You Have of the Deceased

 That brings us to our next tip: add in a special memory or story of the deceased (it can be funny, that’s totally okay) to help brighten your loved one’s day.